Liposuction Mobile, AL

 Who are good candidates for liposuction?

 In general, liposuction is intended for those areas of stubborn fat that the patient cannot get rid of by diet and exercise alone.
-With the use of the tumescent solution there is minimal bruising with the procedure and the additional tumescent technique helps alleviate discomfort.
-Once 6 weeks are up, the patient can go without the girdle.
-I do tell patients that they may see an additional reduction in size for up to 6 months.
+With the tumescent solution, the procedure has minimal bruising, and the additional tumescent technique helps alleviate discomfort.
+Once six weeks are up, the patient can go without the girdle.
+I do tell patients that they may see an additional reduction in size for up to six months.

 How Much Does Liposuction Cost?

-The overall cost of an Liposuction in Mobile, Al is affected by anesthesia fees, hospital fees, post-surgery garments, and medications.
+The overall cost of liposuction in Mobile, AL, is affected by anesthesia fees, hospital fees, post-surgery garments, and medications.
 Price is also impacted by medical tests, surgeon’s fees, and the exact techniques employed.

 Schedule a Consultation